Physics

 Surface density of charge:

-- The surface density of charge at a point on the surface of conductor depends upon the shape of conductor and presence of other conductors or insulators near the given conductor.
+• The surface density of charge at a point on the surface of a conductor depends upon the shape of the conductor and the presence of other conductors or insulators near the given conductor.

-- This is why surface density of charge in maximum at the pointed parts of the conductor.
+• This is why the surface density of charge is maximum at the pointed parts of the conductor.

 Conductor:

-Conductors are those materials which allow electricity (charge) to pass through themselves.
-Good conductor have loosely bound electrons.
+• Conductors are those materials that allow electricity (charge) to pass through them.
+Good conductors have loosely bound electrons.

 Examples: (a) Metals like silver, iron, copper (b) Earth (especially the moist part) acts like a huge conductor.